Irvine Rezones Business District Next to Airport for Housing

 The Dove Street site sits within a noise contour area around JWA, according to a city staff report, a reference to the space in which residents and businesses near the airport should regularly expect to hear runway noise as loud as 60 decibels.

-The report notes that the sound of planes taking off is much louder at higher elevations, meaning that people living on the top floor of the 100-foot-tall apartment building would hear more than 60 decibels.
+The report noted that the sound of planes taking off is much louder at higher elevations, meaning that people living on the top floor of the 100-foot-tall apartment building would hear more than 60 decibels.

 A 23K SF office building will be torn down at 1401 Quail Street to make way for 67 condos that will be built by Vancouver-based Intracorp.
 Eight of the condos will be designated as affordable housing at the project, which will include a 146-space parking structure.